By Peter Gilmore –

 About Peter Gilmore

 Peter Gilmore is one of the most acclaimed chefs in Australia and his restaurant, Quay, on Sydney’s harbor, is one of his country’s most celebrated.
 He sources rare plants and heirloom vegetable seeds for his home garden on Sydney’s northern beaches, experimenting with them before transitioning them to his menu at Quay.
-From The Earth was a finalist in 2019 for a renowned James Beard Awards and it was awarded best cookbook in the 2019 Australian Book Designers’ Awards.
+From The Earth was a finalist in 2019 for a renowned James Beard Award and it was awarded best cookbook in the 2019 Australian Book Designers’ Awards.

 To Learn More: